Shehan-lakshitha/rn_credit_card_flip/README.md

 ## Contributions
-All contributions are kindly welecomed.
+All contributions are kindly welcomed.